antarctica/metadata-library/README.md

 > Element to parse untrusted XML data is known to be vulnerable to XML attacks

-The recommendation is to use a *safe* implementation of an XML processor that can avoid entity bombs and other XML processing attacks.
-In (non-exhaustive) research, there does not appear to be such a processor that is recommended and easy to integrate.
+The recommendation is to use a *safe* implementation of an XML processor (`defusedxml`) that can avoid entity bombs and other XML processing attacks.
+However, `defusedxml` does not offer all of the methods we need and there does not appear to be such another processor that does provide them.

 The main vulnerability this security issue relates to is processing user input that can't be trusted.
 This isn't really applicable to this library directly, but rather to where it's used in implementing projects.
 I.e. if this library is